Kvieta1990/ornl-pd/doc/total_scattering/data_reduction/mts_doc.md

     As discussed in previous sections, the sample and container geometry could be defined explicitly for the absorption correction, in which case the `Container` key defined here will be ignored and the explicitly defined container geometry will take the priority.

+- `ContainerPeaks`

+    > Optional

+    > A string, default as `None`

+    With this flag, one can specify a list of peaks (in `d`-space) for the container in case there are Bragg peaks in the container signal that needs to be stripped off.
+The list should be given in a string and different peak positions should be separated with `comma`.

 - `DebugMode`

     > Optional